top of page

 …and I forgot what day it was until it was time to head home.

-Your action item this afternoon: block time on your calendar to be away from the (remote) office.
+Your action item this afternoon: block time on your calendar to be away from work, whether you work remotely or not.
 Do it.
 School is about to start and we're getting busy with projects in the latter half of the year.
 Take a long weekend.
 If you're feeling meh, you're probably acting meh, too.
 We'll all thank you for taking time for an investment in yourself.
 You're worth it.

 Articles referenced in no particular order: